Second Battle of Zurich: Actions on 26 September

 During the night Korsakov was finally joined by Durasov's troops, and by the corps returned by Hotze from the Linth.
 Now mustering 16 battalions Korsakov was determined to hold his position at Zurich until he could be joined by Suvorov.
 That morning he received the news of the death of Hotze.

 Facing the Russians, Oudinot assembled all the troops on the right bank to attack the Zürichberg – Bontemp's brigade was to block the Winterthur road on the left.
 Lorge was to march along the Limmat to connect with the attacks of Klein and Mortier, who in their turn would advance by the Sihlfeld with Masséna at their head.
 By cutting the retreat of the Russians they would be driven into the lake.

 At dawn the Russians launched a powerful attack against Lorge's Division in two lines which succeeding in driving back Bontem's brigade and re-taking the Winterthur Road, thus foiling the plan to drive them into the lake.
 This was very fortunate for Korsakov, as at that moment Klein and Mortier were bombarding Klein Zürich, and Oudinot's ordinance breaking in the Höngg gate.
 Terrible confusion reigned in the confines of the town, Korsakov proposed a parley, but no one paid any attention.
 Instead the Russians began a general retreat, leaving only a weak rearguard in the town.
 Though he made no effort to prevent the withdrawal, Masséna advanced Dedon's light artillery to successive positions to fire on the left flank of the retreating column, which spread complete disorder through their ranks.
 Masséna then ordered Lorge, Bontems and Gazan to charge the centre of the Russians, who defended themselves with desperation.
 Generals Sacken and Likotsuchin were severely wounded, the troops fought in isolated pockets without cohesion of any sort.

 At the same time Oudinot broke through the Limmat gate, still defended by the Russian rearguard, while Klein stormed through Klein Zürich with the Reserve.

 There was no pursuit and the Russians were able to retreat without further interference, however Korsakov determined to continue withdrawing with undiminished speed as far as the Rhine, and beyond.
 Wickham claims that the greater part of the Russian command were able to reach Eglisau unmolested by the French.
 Nevertheless, of an original force of more than 25,000 men, Korsakov finally reached the Rhine with 10,000 remnants via Bülach and Eglisau, having lost his baggage train, guns and military chest and records.

 Assessment

+"Massena's sudden attack at the second battle of Zurich was hailed as a masterpiece of surprise and prior planning."